Overview

 Use the "Create a new agreement" button to create a new contract.

 A modal will then open on the right, in which you'll need to specify information such as the MRR, contract start date and contract end date.
-You will also need to choose a "Standard Agreement" and indicate whether it is the initial contract, a renewal or an amendment to the current contract.
+You will also need to choose a "Standard Agreement" and indicate whether it is the initial contract, a renewal, an amendment to the current contract or a service delivery.

 The aim is generally to automate the creation of contracts from an existing system (CRM, invoicing tool...) where applicable.
 See available integrations.